 - Resolve Party Stage: This stage is a placeholder for the Party Resolution Pipeline Component.

-Regarding the send pipelines, they consist of three stages, being that syntax transformations may also occur in two of them:
+Regarding the send pipelines, they consist of three stages, during which syntax transformations may also occur in two of them:

-- Pre-assemble Stage: This stage is a placeholder for custom components that should perform some action on the message before the message is serialized.
+- Pre-assemble Stage: This stage is a placeholder for custom components that should perform an action on the message before it is serialized.

 - Assemble Stage: Components in this stage are responsible for assembling or serializing the message and converting it to or from XML.
 The syntax transformations should occur at this stage.